GSS Thesis

 • Fall Semester Preceding Thesis: Work on preliminary research and develop thesis proposal in consultation with advisor.

 • First Friday of the Winter Thesis Semester: Deadline for winter semester thesis proposals.
-Submit your carefully revised and edited thesis proposal to the GSS Academic Administrative Assistant by NOON.
+Submit your carefully revised and edited thesis proposal by NOON.
 Note: the Thesis Proposal Cover Sheet must be signed by your advisor.

 • Last Day of Classes, Winter Semester: Winter semester thesis deadline.